pursuit-curriculum/unit-dsa/intro-to-linked-lists/lesson-notes/README3.md

 }
 ```

 Let's write it in JavaScript's original syntax.
 It is written as a function.
-It is important to note that properties of the object must have the keyword `this`
+It is important to note that properties of the object must have the keyword `this`.

 ```js
 function Node(data) {